History of Illinois: Slavery

-Latter Day Saints at Nauvoo
+Mormons at Nauvoo

-In 1839, members of the Church of Jesus Christ of Latter Day Saints, often referred to as Mormons, created a settlement they named Nauvoo.
+In 1839, members of the Church of Jesus Christ of Latter Day Saints, usually called Mormons, created a city they named Nauvoo.
 By 1840 church leadership envisioned Nauvoo as an economic, cultural and spiritual center—a religious utopia guided by church leaders.
-The city, situated on a prominent bend along the Mississippi River, quickly grew to 12,000 inhabitants, and was for a time rivaling for the title of largest city in Illinois.
+The city, situated on a prominent bend along the Mississippi River, quickly grew to 12,000 inhabitants and was for a time rivaling for the title of largest city in Illinois.
 By the early 1840s, the Latter Day Saints built a large stone temple in Nauvoo, one of the largest buildings in Illinois at the time, which was completed in 1846.
-In 1844 Joseph Smith, the founder of the Latter Day Saint movement, was killed in nearby Carthage, Illinois.
-In 1846, the Latter-day Saints under Brigham Young left Illinois for what would become Utah, but what was still then Mexican territory.
+In 1844 Joseph Smith, the church's founder was killed in nearby Carthage, Illinois.
+In 1846, the Mormons following Brigham Young left Illinois for what would become Utah, but what was still then Mexican territory.
 A small breakaway group remained, but Nauvoo fell largely into abandonment.
 Nauvoo today has many restored buildings from the 1840s.